 Consistent “push to achieve” reminders help the sales team stay on track in terms of the goals and achievements.
 The middle and top management officials no longer have to spend their crucial work hours micromanaging and monitoring weekly reports to send out motivational messages to the team.
 Such small, yet effective changes do really have a significant impact on the company’s overall growth.

-In today’s time, leaders are in no position to command their workers to improve performance.
-Therefore, subtle cues, also known as “nudges”, without mandating and instructing offer enormous benefits and wide application.
+In today’s time, leaders are in no position to command their workers to improve performance or simply hand them a Sales playbook.
+Therefore, subtle cues, also known as 'nudges,' without mandating and instructing offer enormous benefits and wide application.